Deep sequence models tend to memorize geometrically; it is unclear why: Implicit in-weights reasoning is learned

-We investigate planning on a \textit{path-star graph}, a task designed to be adversarial towards next-token learning \citep{bachmann24pitfalls}.
-The task has a clear notion of a chain-of-thought, and a well-understood mechanism of failure for learning in-context reasoning; our hope is to repurpose this to cleanly analyze in-weights reasoning in a way that was not possible in earlier studies.
+\looseness-1 We investigate planning on a \textit{path-star graph} (\cref{fig:overview-in-weights_main}), a graph designed to be adversarial towards next-token learning \citepalias{bachmann24pitfalls}.
+The task has a clear notion of a chain-of-thought, and a well-understood mechanism of failure for learning in-context reasoning.
+Thus, we repurpose this to cleanly analyze a different type of reasoning---in-\textit{weights} reasoning---in a way that was not possible in earlier studies of in-weights reasoning.

-\textbf{Background.} The path-star topology (\cref{fig:overview-in-context}) consists of a root node with multiple {disjoint} (uniform-length) paths branching outwards.
-In the version of \citetalias{bachmann24pitfalls}, a model is given in context the adjacency list (with randomized node labeling and edges ordering, but fixed topology) and a goal leaf node; the task is to predict the unique path from the root to a specified goal node, without explicitly producing a chain-of-thought.
-To succeed, one merely needs to notice a simple right-to-left structure: the solution is the unique path back from the leaf node, reversed.
-Indeed, this is the implicit chain-of-thought required before emitting the first token.

-Yet, on this simple task, left-to-right next-token learners are known to fail in-distribution.
-This failure unfolds in two stages during training: (1) On all but the first token, the model learns a trivial solution (termed a Clever Hans cheat) that is much simpler than planning: simply predict the token as the unique child of the previous ground-truth token that is revealed in the context.
-This crucially starves the first, key decision-making step of gradients from the rest of the path.
-(2) Consequently, the first token must be learned in isolation, which becomes a computationally hard learning $\ell$-hop composition problem (as detailed later).
-At test-time, this model defaults to guessing a random first token and continuing along that wrong path.
-More details of this failure are in \S\ref{app:path_star_in_context}.